Contents - Click a link to skip to the section you want to read

 Similarly, bromelain can also increase the effect of some sedatives, including alcohol and certain types of antidepressants and sleeping tablets.
 Consult your doctor if you are concerned.

 Vitamin C and more

-Finally, the core of a pineapple is loaded with another immune system boosting nutrient: vitamin C. This vitamin can, like fiber, help protect us against heart disease and it also helps the body to repair and restore itself.
+Finally, the core of a pineapple is loaded with another water-soluble antioxidant: vitamin C. This vitamin can, like fiber, help protect us against heart disease and it also helps the body to repair and restore itself.
 Other vitamin C benefits include its free radical fighting properties, decreased LDL cholesterol, and nitrate neutralization.